MetaVGC logo

 See details

-Tinkaton is listed as a Fairy/Steel type in the current Pokémon Champions format, with usage data pulled from competitive teams, tournament results and Showdown-ready pastes tracked by MetaVGC.
+**To use Tinkaton effectively in the current VGC format, leverage its Fairy/Steel type typing and build around its top-performing movesets.** Tinkaton appears as a prominent choice in the current Pokémon Champions format, with usage data pulled from competitive teams, tournament results and Showdown-ready pastes tracked by MetaVGC.
 This page brings together its most common moveset, nature, ability, item, teammates and type weaknesses so you can judge where Tinkaton fits in a VGC team.

-The most common build highlights Mold Breaker, Shuca Berry and Hardy 32/0/2/0/0/32.
-Its frequent moves include Fake Out, Gigaton Hammer, Protect, Encore, Play Rough, and Knock Off.
+The most common build highlights Mold Breaker, Shuca Berry and Jolly 1/32/0/0/1/32.
+Its frequent moves include Fake Out, Gigaton Hammer, Protect, Encore, Play Rough, and Feint.
 Treat those choices as a data-backed starting point: they show what players are bringing, while EV spreads, Tera Type and the final move slot should still respond to your expected matchups.

 Defensively, Tinkaton has important weaknesses to fire 2x, ground 2x.
 That matters during teambuilding because a strong composition needs ways to cover those attacks without giving up offensive pressure.
-Partners such as sinistcha, gengar-mega, incineroar, kommo-o, and politoed appear often because they can add positioning, type coverage, speed control or safer switches into common checks.
+Partners such as Incineroar, Gengar-Mega, Sinistcha, Kingambit, and Altaria appear often because they can add positioning, type coverage, speed control or safer switches into common checks.

 MetaVGC tracks recent teams using Tinkaton.
 Open the Tinkaton teams page to compare complete structures, copy Showdown pastes and see how players combine Tinkaton with other Pokémon in the active format.